Project: Guessing Game

 Catching Exceptions

-block.
-After a try block we put one or more catch
+in a try block21.
+After a try block we put one or more catch blocks22.
+These

-define the exception handling pathway for that particular exception.
-For our simple
+are used to define the exception handling pathway for that particular exception.

 // --snip--